jeffrey679/yujiejiang.github.io/_pages/talks.md

 ---

 {% include base_path %}
+- **Pan-cancer analysis of intra-tumor heterogeneity in 9,116 cancers using a novel regularized likelihood model** American Association for Cancer Research (AACR) Annual Meeting, 2023

+- **Tracking pan-cancer genomic evolution using a regularized likelihood model** ENAR, 2023

 - **Tracking cancer evolution with whole-genome and whole-exome sequencing using reconstructed subclonal architecture**
 26th International Conference on Research in Computational Molecular Biology (RECOMB), 2022